 - No more than 10 business days after the notification of selection for negotiation, the offeror should provide to the Contracting Officer, a completed Allocation of Rights Agreement (ARA), which has been signed by authorized representatives of the SBC, RI, and subcontractors and consultants, as applicable.

 - Your firm is required to provide timely responses to all communications from the NSSC Contracting Officer.

-- All proposed cost is supported with documentation such as a quote, previous purchase order, published price lists, etc. All letters of commitment are dated and signed by the appropriate person.
+- All proposed cost is supported with documentation such as a quote, previous purchase order, published price lists, etc. All letters of commitment are dated and signed by the appropriate person with contact information.
 If a University is proposed as a subcontractor or a RI, the signed letter shall be on the University letterhead from the Office of Sponsored Programs.
 If an independent consultant is proposed, the signed letter should not be on a University letterhead.
 If the use of government facility or equipment is proposed, your firm shall submit a signed letter from the government facility stating the availability, cost if any, and authorizing the use of it, and a signed letter from your firm justifying the need to use the facility.

 From the time of proposal notification of selection for negotiation, until the award of a contract, all communications shall be submitted electronically to NSSC-SBIR-STTR@nasa.gov.

 Note: Costs incurred prior to and in anticipation of award of a contract are entirely the risk of the contractor in the event that a contract is not subsequently awarded.
 A notification of selection for negotiation is not to be misconstrued as an award notification to commence work.

 5.2.1 Award Conditions